cisagov/prescup-challenges/pc4/team/round2-operation-jwt/README.md

 ## Getting Started

+See the contents of the [server](./challenge/server) directory first in order to start the server for this challenge.

-Navigate to `https://challenge.us` from a gamespace resource and download the `crane.zip` file from the server.
-You can access the remote server's schema at `https://challenge.us:8000/schema`.
+Inspect the contents of the [challenge/crane](./challenge/crane) directory.
+You may need to install the `requests` or `tkinter` packages for Python, depending on your system Python installation (or follow the instructions in server/README.md to make a separate virtual environment).
+You can access the remote server's schema at `https://localhost:8000/schema`.

 ## Challenge Questions